Sanglorian/orcus/Orcus Advanced Options - current.md

 If you target a creature submerged in a liquid, the incantation carries the target to the surface of the liquid at a rate of 12 squares per round.

+### Meld into Stone

+Level 5 Practical Incantation (Arcana)

+**Cost to Learn:** 40 gp
+**Completion Time:** 1 hour
+**Components:** 40 gp
+**Duration:** 8 hours

+You step into a stone object or surface large enough to fully contain your body, melding yourself and all the equipment you carry with the stone for the duration.
+Using your movement, you step into the stone at a point you can touch.
+Nothing of your presence remains visible or otherwise detectable by nonmagical senses.

+While merged with the stone, you can't see what occurs outside it, and any Perception checks you make to hear sounds outside it are made with a -4 penalty.
+You remain aware of the passage of time and can cast incantations on yourself while merged in the stone.
+You can use your movement to leave the stone where you entered it, which ends the incantation.
+You otherwise can't move.

+Minor physical damage to the stone doesn't harm you, but its partial destruction or a change in its shape (to the extent that you no longer fit within it) expels you and deals 6d6 bludgeoning damage to you.
+The stone's complete destruction (or transmutation into a different substance) expels you and deals 50 bludgeoning damage to you.
+If expelled, you fall prone in an unoccupied space closest to where you first entered.

 ### Sorcerous Gills

 Level 5 Practical Incantation (Arcana)

-**Cost to Learn:** 40
+**Cost to Learn:** 40 gp
 **Completion Time:** 1 hour
 **Components:** A short reed or piece of straw, and 40 gp
 **Duration:** 24 hours

 This incantation grants up to ten willing creatures you can see within range the ability to breathe underwater until the incantation ends.
 Affected creatures also retain their normal mode of respiration.

+### Spectral Steed

+Level 5 Crafting Incantation (Arcana)

+**Cost to Learn:** 40 gp
+**Completion Time:** 1 hour
+**Components:** 40 gp
+**Duration:** 8 hours

+A Large quasi-real, horselike creature appears on the ground in an unoccupied space of your choice within range.
+You decide the creature's appearance, but it is equipped with a saddle, bit, and bridle.
+Any of the equipment created by the incantation vanishes in a puff of smoke if it is carried more than 2 squares away from the steed.

+For the duration, you or a creature you choose can ride the steed.
+The creature uses the statistics for a riding horse, except it has a speed of 20 squares and can travel 10 miles in an hour, or 13 miles at a fast pace.
+When the incantation ends, the steed gradually fades, giving the rider 1 minute to dismount.
+The incantation ends if you use a swift action to dismiss it or if the steed takes any damage.

 ### Tiny Hut

 Level 5 Crafting Incantation (Arcana)

-**Cost to Learn:** 40
+**Cost to Learn:** 40 gp
 **Completion Time:** 1 hour
 **Components:** A small crystal bead (40 gp)
 **Duration:** 8 hours

-A 10-foot radius immobile dome of force springs into existence around and above you and remains stationary for the duration.
+An immobile dome of force springs into existence in a 2-square burst around and above you and remains stationary for the duration.
 The incantation ends if you leave its area.

-Nine creatures of Medium size or smaller can fit inside the dome with you.
-The incantation fails if its area includes a larger creature or more than nine creatures.
+The incantation fails if its edge intersects a creature.
 Creatures and objects within the dome when you cast this incantation can move through it freely.
-All other creatures and objects are barred from passing through it. incantations and other magical effects can't extend through the dome or be cast through it.
+All other creatures and objects are barred from passing through it.
 The atmosphere inside the space is comfortable and dry, regardless of the weather outside.

 Until the incantation ends, you can command the interior to become dimly lit or dark.
 The dome is opaque from the outside, of any color you choose, but it is transparent from the inside.

-### Continual Flame

-Level 5 Crafting Incantation (Arcana)

-**Cost to Learn:** 40
-**Completion Time:** 1 hour
-**Components:** Ruby dust (80 gp)
-**Duration:** Instantaneous

-A flame, equivalent in brightness to a torch, springs forth from an object that you touch.
-The effect looks like a regular flame, but it creates no heat and doesn’t use oxygen.
-A *continual flame* can be covered and hidden but not smothered or quenched.

-### Hidden Magic

-Level 6 Trick Practice (Arcana)

-**Cost to Learn:** 72
-**Completion Time:** 10 minutes
-**Components:** 72
-**Duration:** One day

-You've learned to hide the magical auras of your gear.
-During your daily preparations, you carefully tweak any or all of your magic items to appear non-magical.

 ### Contact Other Plane

 Level 9 Divination Incantation (Arcana)

-**Cost to Learn:** 168
+**Cost to Learn:** 168 gp
 **Completion Time:** 1 hour
-**Components:** 168
+**Components:** 168 gp
 **Duration:** 1 minute

 You mentally contact a demigod, the spirit of a long-dead sage, or some other mysterious entity from another plane.
 Contacting this extraplanar intelligence can strain or even break your mind.
 When you cast this incantation, make a DC 25 Arcana check.
-On a failure, you take 6d6 psychic damage and are insane until you finish a long rest.
-While insane, you can't take actions, can't understand what other creatures say, can't read, and speak only in gibberish.
-A *greater restoration* incantation cast on you ends this effect.
+On a failure, you take 6d6 psychic damage and are overawed until you finish a long rest.
+While overawed, you can't understand what other creatures say, can't read, and speak only in gibberish.
+A *restoration* art used on you ends this effect.

 On a successful check, you can ask the entity up to five questions.
 You must ask your questions before the incantation ends.
 The GM answers each question with one word, such as “yes,” “no,” “maybe,” “never,” “irrelevant,” or “unclear” (if the entity doesn't know the answer to the question).
 If a one-word answer would be misleading, the GM might instead offer a short phrase as an answer.

+### Call Forth the Dweller

+Level 11 Divination Incantation (Arcana)

+**Cost to Learn:** 360 gp
+**Completion Time:** 1 hour
+**Components:** Forty-two mystic symbols inscribed around the perimeter of the target doorway (requiring materials costing 360 gp)
+**Duration:** 8 hours

+This incantation contacts the enigmatic, extradimensional being known as the Dweller on the Threshold, an entity that imparts knowledge about its specific obsession: doors and other entrances.

+To cast *call forth the Dweller*, the caster must inscribe forty-two mystic symbols around an open doorway, then begin the chants and supplications required for the incantation.

+If the incantation succeeds, an image of the Dweller—an inky mass of tentacles and mouths—appears on the other side of the doorway.
+The Dweller on the Threshold truthfully answers any questions it is asked about a particular door.
+For example, the Dweller can provide a magical password that unlocks a door, indicate how to disarm a trap on a door, reveal the weaknesses of a door’s guardian, or describe the room that lies beyond the door.
+Its answers are clear and fairly specific, if somewhat terse.
+The caster may well appreciate such concise answers, because one of the forty-two symbols inscribed around the doorway during the casting of the incantation fades away with each word the Dweller on the Threshold speaks—and when all the symbols are gone, the Dweller disappears.

+If the caster asks the Dweller on the Threshold a question that doesn’t involve doors, the Dweller responds with a cutting insult, often about something the caster thought was secret.
+Each word of the insult likewise makes a symbol disappear from the perimeter of the doorway.

+The exact nature of the Dweller on the Threshold is shrouded in mystery.

+### Hrothgar's Journey

+Level 11 Transportation Incantation (Arcana)

+**Cost to Learn:** 360 gp
+**Completion Time:** 1 hour
+**Components:** A windowless, thatched hut in a forest (360 gp)
+**Duration:** Instantaneous

+*Hrothgar’s journey* is an incantation based on the tale of Hrothgar, a powerful barbarian hero from ages past.
+When the poetic epic of Hrothgar is recited in the stifling heat of a sweat lodge during the winter solstice, the orator and his listeners receive the same final reward that Hrothgar did: a one-way trip to Asgard’s Valhalla, where they can drink and make merry with the greatest warriors of myth.

+To cast the incantation, the caster must construct a small, windowless hut in the middle of the forest, then build a bonfire in the hut’s center.
+At least four and up to twelve others accompany the caster into the hut.
+Other participants must provide the dialogue for other characters in the epic of Hrothgar.
+Then the flames are lit and the telling of the tale of Hrothgar begins.

+Because the bonfire is large and the hut is small, the atmosphere inside quickly gets stiflingly hot.
+Any creature inside the hut must make an Endure check (DC 20) every 10 minutes or suffer the effects of severe heat (lose a recovery).

+Just as the tale of Hrothgar approaches its conclusion (near the end of the casting time), the bonfire’s flames light the hut on fire, which creates a great deal of smoke but no additional heat or damage.
+The flames consume the hut’s roof and walls, revealing Valhalla on the plane of Asgard.

 ### Summon Item

 Level 11 Conjuration Incantation (Arcana)

-**Cost to Learn:** 360
+**Cost to Learn:** 360 gp
 **Completion Time:** 1 hour
 **Components:** A sapphire (720 gp)
 **Duration:** Permanent